Jan-Soho/P5-1-Neighborhood-Map-Project/src/README.md

 How to run the application
 ------------------------------------
-* Download GitHub repository from <https://github.com/Jan-Soho/P5-1-Neighborhood-Map-Project>.
+* Download GitHub repository from <https://github.com/srbrenton/myhood/>.
-* Open the index.html file from the build folder with your browser.
+* Open the index.html file with your browser.
 * All info's are shown using foursquare.com third-party API.
 * Click on a list element or icon on the google map to open an information window for the location.
 * You can add a location as favorite.
 Favorites are saved in the localeStorage of your browser.